miket7f/miket7f.github.io/pages/Electronics Circuits.md

 The Teensy 4.1 is an outstanding option if you are looking for a microcontroller with outstanding processing speed, countless GPIO pins, and an easy project integration.

+##### Implementation
+To implement a breakout board microcontroller in your project not much is required.
+The only thing you have to provide is the power supply.
+Often, like in the case of the Teensy 4.1, these boards even feature their own voltage regulator on board.
+In the case of the microcontroller we could provide input voltage from 3.3 - 5V.
+So, by simply connecting VIN to 5V and GND ports to GND, the microcontroller can be up and running.

+Now, the only task left to do, is to connect our sensors and outputs to the appropriate pins of the microcontroller.
+Here, a pin out can be highly useful, which indicates what can be used for which purposes.
+Let's look at it pinout, then we can see that we can use pin 1 for PWM control, as well as the transmitter for the UART protocol, indicated by TX1.
+Pin 12, could be used to as one of the SPI pins (the MISO pin) or again as a PWM pin.
+All pins in this pinout can be used as regular GPIO pins.

 #### ESP32
 An example of microcontroller modules are the ESP32-WROOM line of modules.
 Specifically, we will be looking at the ESP32-WROOM32E-N8.